Colombian conflict: 1970s

-By 1974, another challenge to the state's authority and legitimacy had come from the 19th of April Movement (M-19), leading to a new phase in the conflict.
-The M-19 was a mostly urban guerrilla group, founded in response to an alleged electoral fraud during the final National Front election of Misael Pastrana Borrero (1970–1974) against former President Gustavo Rojas Pinilla.
+By 1974, another challenge to the state's authority and legitimacy came from the 19th of April Movement (M-19), leading to a new phase in the conflict.
+The M-19 was a mostly urban guerrilla group, founded in response to alleged electoral fraud during the final National Front election of Misael Pastrana Borrero (1970–1974) against former President Gustavo Rojas Pinilla.